This post may contain affiliate links. Please read our disclosure policy.

 What is Caldo de Res?

-Caldo de Res is a Mexican beef soup made with a flavorful beef broth and filled with lots of vegetables such as squash, corn, carrots, cabbage and potatoes.
-This soup uses bone-in beef shank, giving the broth a great layer of flavor from the marrow and tender beef.
+Caldo de Res is a Mexican beef soup made with a flavorful homemade beef broth and filled with lots of vegetables such as squash, corn, carrots, cabbage, and potatoes.

 Ingredients You’ll Need